Tang-Li-Jen/Felicity_Machine_Learning_Competition/README.md

 ![image](https://github.com/Tang-Li-Jen/Felicity_Machine_Learning_Competition/blob/master/images/role_feature.PNG)

 ## Method
-We use train9.csv, train1.csv and test9.csv as training dataset to do feature engineering and build predictive model.
+### Feature Engineering
-First, We divide the feature engineering into three aspects, which are shown below:
+We use train9.csv, train1.csv and test9.csv as training dataset to do feature engineering, which are shown below:
 1. Users
 Assuming there is a between-users variance, we took Users’ self-performance in account.
 KDA ratio may be influenced by users’